-- 1.1 The competition shall be conducted in accordance with the Rules of Hockey in force on the first playing day of the competition except as varied by Appendix 1 of these Regulations and in accordance with these Regulations. - 1.2 The various competition plans and ranking schemes are set out in Appendices 2 10 - 1.3 The Tournament Regulations will be published by the FIH on its website www.fih.ch from time to time.
+- 1.1 The competition shall be conducted in accordance with the Rules of Hockey5s and the Rules of Hockey in force on the first playing day of the competition except as varied by Appendix 1 of these Regulations and in accordance with these Regulations. - 1.2 The various competition plans and ranking schemes are set out in Appendices 2 7 - 1.3 The Tournament Regulations will be published by the FIH on its website www.fih.ch from time to time.
 A copy of the Regulations must be available for the participating teams and the technical officials at the Event Briefing Meeting. - 1.4 The FIH in its absolute discretion will formulate and publish the Match Schedule for the competition.
-The FIH reserves the right to amend this schedule as a result of any circumstances that may arise. - 1.5 In order to be eligible to compete in an Under 16, Under 18 or Under 21 competition, a player must be under 16, under 18 or under 21 years of age (as applicable) on the 31 December of the year preceding the start of the relevant competition. - 1.6 In order to be eligible to compete in any Masters competition, a player must be over the designated age limit on the 31 December of the year of the relevant competition. - 1.7 The FIH Code of Conduct (Appendix 12) will apply at all International Events.
-For the purposes of these Tournament Regulations, "International Event" shall mean a duly sanctioned match or event contested by national representative teams, including the World Cup, World League, Champions Trophy, Champions Challenge 1, Champions Challenge 2, Junior World Cup and Continental Federation events. - 1.8 The FIH Media Policy (Appendix 14) will apply at all FIH International Events as appropriate. - 1.9 In addition to Articles 1.7 and 1.8 above, the FIH Statutes and General Regulations, Rules of Hockey, FIH Tournament Regulations, FIH Anti-Doping Rules, FIH Anti-Corruption Regulations, FIH Standard Event Operating Procedures and any other rules and regulations that are applicable and may come into force from time to time, shall apply at all FIH International Events.
+The FIH reserves the right to amend this schedule as a result of any circumstances that may arise. - 1.5 In order to be eligible to compete in an Under 16, Under 18 or Under 21 competition, a player must be under 16, under 18 or under 21 years of age (as applicable) on the 31 December of the year preceding the start of the relevant competition. - 1.6 In order to be eligible to compete in any Masters competition, a player must be over the designated age limit on the 31 December of the year of the relevant competition. - 1.7 The FIH Code of Conduct, Appendix 9, established to create awareness of and accountability for the promotion of the game of hockey amongst the participants of the competition will apply. - 1.8 The FIH Media Policy (Appendix 11) will apply at all FIH Hockey5s competitions.
+This will include continental tournaments that qualify teams for an FIH event or a Youth Olympic Games. - 1.9 In addition to Articles 1.7 and 1.8 above, the FIH Statutes and General Regulations, Rules of Hockey, FIH Tournament Regulations, FIH Anti-Doping Rules, FIH Anti-Corruption Regulations, FIH Standard Event Operating Procedures and any other rules and regulations that are applicable and may come into force from time to time, shall apply at all FIH International Events